 Things to do in Exmoor:

-Aside from exploring Exmoor by walking or cycling, there is a great range of things to do.
+Aside from exploring Exmoor by walking or cycling, there is a great range of things to do from our Exmoor cottages.
 Jump on a horse and explore the area by saddle, or head to one of the many picturesque rivers for a spot of fly-fishing.
 Don’t forget to take a trip to some of the many towns and villages in Exmoor, too.

 Why stay in an Exmoor cottage?